tatsumoto-ren/tatsumoto-ren.github.io/blog/discussing-various-card-templates.md

 TSCs are like [sentence cards](#sentence-cards), but you always make sure to highlight the target word.
 This is done by selecting the word and pressing <kbd>Ctrl</kbd>+<kbd>B</kbd> in Anki, nice and simple.
-Yomichan can do it too if its settings are tweaked in a certain way.
+Rikaitan can do it too if its settings are tweaked in a certain way.

 <p align="center"><img alt="example-mpvacious-card" class="shadow" src="img/example-mpvacious-card.webp"></p>